Heixier/pranks/README.md

 # Note
-Replaced files will be stored in a .bak copy
+Replaced files will be stored in a .bak copy because I'm nice like that

+(These programs have only been tested on 42SG's Dell Optiplex 7400s with their specific user environments)

 # Lockout Terminal
 Launches a trapped terminal